kjtanaka/teefaa/doc/source/make_a_vm.rst

    .. note::

-      * What the ``teefaa init`` actually does is;
+      * What ``teefaa init`` actually does is;
-         * Make configuration files and keys.
+         * Make configuration files and ssh key pair.
-         * Make a VM with Vagrant.
+         * Make a VM with using Vagrant and VirtualBox.
-         * Make Teefaa Livecd image from Debian livecd.
+         * Download Debian LiveCD to the VM and build Teefaa LiveCD.
       * Take a look at ``virtual1/Teefaafile.yml``.
         You can find that Teefaa provisions CentOS 6 basic image as default.